clearlinux/clear-linux-documentation/.github/ISSUE_TEMPLATE/identify--guides--option-by-user-role.md

 New pages will appear here: https://clearlinux.org/documentation/clear-linux/guides

+1. Enter an 'x' in the category for the new "guide":
-[ ] Basics
+* [ ] Basics
-[ ] Developer
+* [ ] Developer
-[ ] Administrator
+* [ ] Administrator

-Complete the field below, after the colon, that matches the option selected above:
+Complete the field below, following the colon, that matches option selected above:

 I am a Clear Linux Beginner (Basics).
 I want to learn how to: